 Use this list, find five or six that you love and stick to them.
-Pick a few about the company, a few about the job, etc. They’re organized by sections below to make it easier.
+Pick a few about the company, a few about the job, etc. The questions are all organized by topic to make it easier.

 These are the best questions to ask the interviewer about the actual job you’re interviewing for.